alexfernandez/alexfernandez.github.io/permanent/cv.md

 [extent of the leak](https://blog.linkedin.com/2016/05/18/protecting-our-members), which is a sure sign of severe mishandling of an incident.

+Maybe you are thinking that GitHub, where this blog is published, now owns my CV.
-You may argue that GitHub now owns my CV, but there is a clear difference: it is now only _published_ on GitHub, but the data is replicated on my own computers and can be republished anywhere else in minutes.
+There is a clear difference:
+the data is replicated on my own computers and can be republished anywhere else in minutes.
-I firmly believe that people should own their own data.
+I firmly believe that people should own their personal data.

 ### Contact